oss-fund/monetization-platforms/posts/indiegogo.md

 fee: "5%"
 ---

-A crowdfunding and indemand campaignining platform with marketplace. <!--more-->
+A crowdfunding and in-demand campaigning platform with marketplace. <!--more-->